 Pathways is located at 9 State Road in Chilmark.
 For a full list of upcoming events visit pathwaysmv.org.

-MV TIMES ARTICLE November 14th by Gwyn McAlister
+MV TIMES ARTICLE November 14th, 2018 by Gwyn McAllister

 Pathways Arts kicked off its 2018-19 season last week with two events.
 Last Tuesday, folks gathered at the Chilmark Tavern for the first of Pathways’ Writing and Poetry Tuesdays, a weekly evening of readings that will take place throughout the winter and spring.